Prerequisite Reading Assignments

 _____ concluding sentence that refers to your paragraph’s claim

-5. Finally, be prepared to hand in your copy of Fasting, Feasting and paper copies of the two assignments at the beginning of class on the first day of school.
+4. Finally, be prepared to submit paper copies of the two assignments (quotations and analysis) at the beginning of class on the first day of school.

-□ It is important to note that after a week of class discussions, you will be expected to take the summative assessment for the unit.
-This assessment will contain vocabulary-related questions, passage analyses, and a written component.
+- It is important to note that after a week of class discussions, you will be expected to take a summative assessment for the unit.
+This assessment will contain passage analyses and an essay.

 We are so glad you have enrolled in Honors English 10!
 We hope you find the novel interesting and are excited to discuss books this upcoming school year.
 If you have questions before school starts, feel free to e-mail either one of us.
 We look forward to meeting you!